stevan06v/stevans-coding-blog/content/posts/laravel/eloquent/index.md

 # Practical Example

 ## Introduction
-To perfect your Eloquent-skills - lets implement a simple social media app Laravel based on a given ERD.
+To hone your Eloquent skills, let's build a basic social media app using Laravel, guided by a provided ERD.

 ## ERD